 When it comes to our furniture company, Instagram, Pinterest, and social media works well for us.
 With Real Estate, it is coming up with a new product, and feeling confident in the product.

 What is the toughest decision you’ve had to make in the last few months?

 As you start a new project, it is always difficult in choosing new partners and investors.
 There will always be glitches and issues you’ll have to address as the project rolls out.
-When choosing you have to have a mutual respect and trust above all else.
+When choosing you must have a mutual respect and trust above all else.
 Once that relationship is established, then you can start to consider which partners or investors to choose.

 What do you think it is that makes you successful?

-I am detailed-oriented.
+I am detail-oriented.
 I will not invest in anything without thoroughly researching the project.
-I research the soil, the water, what money can be made available if there are any issues before a purchase.
+I research the soil, the water, what money can be made available or if there are any issues before a purchase.
 I also listen to people talk about what people want that they enjoyed in an urban area they visited.

 What has been your most satisfying moment in business?